leftermv/ctf_writeups/THM/Easy/THM - Thompson.md

 #### PORT 8009

 - I tried exploiting the `ghostcat` vulnerability since the Jserv Protocol is open but it didn't reveal any credentials.
-More details in [[Tomghost]] ; pretty much exact scenario so far.
+More details in [[THM - Tomghost]] ; pretty much exact scenario so far.

 #### PORT 8080